Director, Section for Global Health, NYU School of Medicine

 Rajesh Vedanthan is the child of immigrants from India

 Fellowship awarded to support work towards a degree

 Rajesh Vedanthan is the Director of the Section for Global Health within the Department of Population Health at the NYU Grossman School of Medicine.
 He is an Associate Professor in the Departments of Population Health and Medicine.
 Previously, he was Associate Professor of Medicine/Cardiology at the Icahn School of Medicine at Mount Sinai.

 Rajesh was born in Pawtucket, Rhode Island.
 His parents both came to Fort Collins, Colorado, from South India.

 During medical school, Rajesh was actively involved in a community health project in South India, Swasthya, which earned him a Henrik L. Blum Award for Distinguished Social Action.
-Rajesh has worked to improve the physical diagnosis instruction for 3rd year medical students and coordinated a course titled Teaching How to Teach for graduating 4th year students.
+Rajesh also worked to improve the physical diagnosis instruction for third year medical students and coordinated a course titled Teaching How to Teach for graduating fourth year students.

-Rajesh completed his residency at Brigham & Womens Hospital in Boston and went on to work as a Visiting Professor at Indiana University and Moi University Faculty of Health Sciences in Eldoret, Kenya.
-Rajesh finished a cardiology fellowship at Mount Sinai Medical Center in New York City.
+Rajesh completed his residency at Brigham & Womens Hospital in Boston and went on to work as a Visiting Professor at Indiana University and Moi University Faculty of Health Sciences in Eldoret, Kenya, as part of the AMPATH Kenya Partnership.
+Rajesh then completed a cardiology fellowship at the Mount Sinai Medical Center in New York City.